frederic-perez/AmE-dictionary/data/dictionary.md

 __stamp__ _Additional stamp duties went into effect last year._
 __stamped__ _v_ :two::hammer:
 __Stan__ _n_ A masculine given name, often a short form (hypocorism) of Stanley.
-__stance__ _n_ :eight: The way in which someone stands, especially when deliberately adopted (as in baseball, golf, and other sports); a person's posture. _She altered her stance, resting all her weight on one leg._ _Syn_ posture, body position, pose
+__stance__ _n_ :eight: The way in which someone stands, especially when deliberately adopted (as in baseball, golf, and other sports); a person’s posture. _She altered her stance, resting all her weight on one leg._ _Syn_ posture, body position, pose
 __stanch__ _v_ :two::hammer:
 __stand a chance__
-__stand in (someone's) shoes__ _idiom_ :two: To see or understand things from someone else's position or perspective; to empathize with someone. _If you encounter a bully, try standing in their shoes—they're probably deeply unhappy and redirect that feeling onto others._
+__stand in (someone’s) shoes__ _idiom_ :two: To see or understand things from someone else’s position or perspective; to empathize with someone. _If you encounter a bully, try standing in their shoes—they’re probably deeply unhappy and redirect that feeling onto others._
 __stand on the shoulders of giants__ _idiom_ To make discoveries, insights, or progress due to the discoveries or previous work of great minds that have come before.
 __stand out__ _The dragons are notoriously varied in phisique--they’d stand out in the Mos Eisley Cantina._
 __stand strong__
-__stand tall__ _idiom_ :five: To prove or display one's pride, confidence, or fortitude. _I know a lot of people are upset, but you did the right thing, so stand tall._
+__stand tall__ _idiom_ :five: To prove or display one’s pride, confidence, or fortitude. _I know a lot of people are upset, but you did the right thing, so stand tall._
 __stand to reason__ _idiom_ :two: To be sensible or understandable. _If her friends don’t want to go, it stands to reason that she won’t want to go either._ _It stands to reason that of all the patients in the hospital, trauma patients would be the most vulnerable to shortfalls in hospital safety._
 __stand up__ _idiom_ :dart: __3__ To fail to meet someone for a date, meeting, or appointment, especially without telling them.
 In this usage, a noun or pronoun can be used between "stand" and "up." _I’m sorry I stood you up, but I had a family emergency last night._ _Tom is really bad about standing up his dates._
 __standard of care__ _n_